Brock Lesnar: Professional wrestling career

-World Wrestling Federation/Entertainment
+World Wrestling Federation / World Wrestling Entertainment (2000–2004)

-Ohio Valley Wrestling (2000–2001)
+Ohio Valley Wrestling (2000–2002)

-In 2000, Lesnar signed with the World Wrestling Federation (WWF) and was sent to its developmental territory Ohio Valley Wrestling (OVW), where he first met future friend and manager Paul Heyman.
-OVW booker Jim Cornette paired Lesnar with his former college roommate Shelton Benjamin in October 2000.
-They were known as The Minnesota Stretching Crew and won the OVW Southern Tag Team Championship on three separate occasions.
-Lesnar wrestled several dark matches in 2001 and 2002 before being called up to the WWF's main roster.
+In 2000, Lesnar signed a developmental contract with the World Wrestling Federation (WWF) and was assigned to its Ohio Valley Wrestling (OVW) territory.
+There, he met Paul Heyman, who would later become his on-screen manager.
+Under the direction of OVW booker Jim Cornette, Lesnar was paired with his former University of Minnesota teammate Shelton Benjamin.
+Competing as the Minnesota Stretching Crew, the duo held the OVW Southern Tag Team Championship three times.
+Lesnar also took part in numerous dark matches in 2001 and early 2002 before being called up to the main roster.